chunsu/EDA/README.md

 # Exploratory Data Analysis Week1 Assignment

 ## Repositary
-There should be four PNG files and four R code files, a total of eight files in the top-level folder of the repo
+There are four PNG files and four R code files, a total of eight files in the top-level folder of the repo

 ## Dataset
-the “Individual household electric power consumption Data Set” [20Mb] which made available on the course web site: https://d396qusza40orc.cloudfront.net/exdata%2Fdata%2Fhousehold_power_consumption.zip
+“Individual household electric power consumption Data Set” [20Mb] https://d396qusza40orc.cloudfront.net/exdata%2Fdata%2Fhousehold_power_consumption.zip

 Description: Measurements of electric power consumption in one household with a one-minute sampling rate over a period of almost 4 years.
 Different electrical quantities and some sub-metering values are available.